Sh1v4nk/NumGuess/README.md

 ```bash
  git clone https://github.com/Sh1v4nk/NumGuess.git
 ```
+2. Navigate into the project directory:
 ```
  cd NumGuess
 ```
-2. Open the `index.html` file in your web browser.
+3. Open the `index.html` file in your web browser.

-3. Alternatively, you can view a live demo of the [NumGuess](https://sh1v4nk.github.io/NumGuess/).
+4. Alternatively, you can view a live demo of the [NumGuess](https://sh1v4nk.github.io/NumGuess/).

 ## Technologies Used